How to Properly Clean and Store Your Plunger

 If there is noticeable nastiness still stuck to your plunger, you can use a toilet brush or an old toothbrush to scrub away the left-over debris that are stuck in the crevices.

-Step 2: Storing Your Plunger
+Step 2: Store Your Plunger

-Even after being cleaned, a plunger should still be considered a biohazard.
+Even after being cleaned, a plunger should still be considered a bio hazard.
 Avoid placing your plunger on the floor, or on any bathroom surface.
 Instead, you can store your plunger in a caddy or designated holder that allows it to air dry and keeps it off the ground.
 If you don't have a holder already, you can make your own by using a plastic bucket or container.

 It's a good idea to add some cleaning solution into the container.
 Fill it with the cleaner of your choice to reduce odor and bacteria growth.
 This will keep your plunger clean and ready for use.